COMPULSIVE SKIN PICKING

 THERAPY FOR EXCORIATION DISORDER

-Lauren uses two evidence-based treatments for Excoriation Disorder: The Comprehensive Behavioral Model of Treatment (ComB) and Habit Reversal Training (HRT).
+At The Center for the Obsessive Mind, we use two evidence-based treatments for Excoriation Disorder: The Comprehensive Behavioral Model of Treatment (ComB) and Habit Reversal Training (HRT).

 The ComB approach addresses the many reasons people pick.
 The treatment identifies five domains that trigger picking and uses an acronym to help recall them: SCAMP.
 SCAMP stands for Sensory, Cognitive, Affective, Motor and Place.